Click Here | Explore & enroll

 Medicaid estate recovery rules require states to seek reimbursement from the estates of deceased Medicaid beneficiaries for Long-Term Care and related services paid by Medicaid.

 Here you will find valuable materials to help you better understand Medicare and Medicaid.
-We have gathered four (4) essential resources under the Additional Resources Section*, that provide comprehensive information about your benefits, coverage options, and where to find personalized assistance.
+We have gathered five (5) essential resources under the Additional Resources Section*, that provide comprehensive information about your benefits, coverage options, and where to find personalized assistance.
 Explore these resources to make informed decisions about your healthcare needs.

 Discover detailed information about the benefits covered under Medicare with the "Your Medicare Benefits" booklet.
 This official document from the US Government outlines the services and supplies that Medicare covers, including preventive services, hospital care, medical services, and more.
 It is a crucial resource for anyone looking to maximize their Medicare benefits and ensure they receive all the services they are entitled to.